Madek/madek-webapp/spec/README.md

 ## Zencoder Integration

+do the following for:
+- a video file
+- an audio file

+steps:
 - use any test server with upload capabilty
-- on `/entries/new`, upload either audio or video
+- on `/entries/new`, upload file
 - publish the Entry
 - on `/admin/media_entries`, find the Entry
     - Go to it's MediaFile, check that there is 1 ZencoderJob with status 'finished'